Gnosticism: Monad

 In many Gnostic systems, God is known as the Monad, the One.
 (Note: Other names include The Absolute, Aion teleos (The Perfect Æon), Bythos (Depth or Profundity, Βυθός), Proarkhe (Before the Beginning, προαρχή), and He Arkhe (The Beginning, ἡ ἀρχή).)
 God is the high source of the pleroma, the region of light.
 The various emanations of God are called æons.
 According to Hippolytus, this view was inspired by the Pythagoreans, who called the first thing that came into existence the Monad, which begat the dyad, which begat the numbers, which begat the point, begetting lines, etc.

 Pleroma

 Pleroma (Greek πλήρωμα, "fullness") refers to the totality of God's powers.
 The heavenly pleroma is the center of divine life, a region of light "above" (the term is not to be understood spatially) our world, occupied by spiritual beings such as aeons (eternal beings) and sometimes archons.
 Jesus is interpreted as an intermediary aeon who was sent from the pleroma, with whose aid humanity can recover the lost knowledge of its divine origins.
 The term is thus a central element of Gnostic cosmology.

-The term ‘pleroma’ is also used in the general Greek language, and it is used by the Greek Orthodox church in this general form, since the word appears in the Epistle to the Colossians.
-Proponents of the view that Paul was actually a Gnostic, such as Elaine Pagels, view the reference in Colossians as a term which must be interpreted in a Gnostic sense.
+The term pleroma is also used in the general Greek language, and it is used by the Greek Orthodox church in this general form, since the word appears in the Epistle to the Colossians.
+Proponents of the view that Paul was actually a Gnostic, such as Elaine Pagels, interpret the reference in Colossians as a term that must be understood in a Gnostic sense.